JeffreyRodriguez/Liberator12k/Receiver/Stock.md

 Insert the *Stock Pin Retaining Pin* into the back of the *Stock_Backplate*.

 #### Buttstock
-Insert the *Stock Latch Buttpad Bolts* through the *Stock_Buttpad*, and screw into the back of the *Stock Latch Subassembly*.
+Insert the *Stock Buttpad Bolts* through the *Stock_Buttpad*, and screw into the back of the *Stock Latch Subassembly*.

 ### Technical Notes and Alternatives

-#### Stock Retention Pin
+#### Stock Pin
-This can also be a plain 1/4" round rod with a small notch ground/filed into the center.
+The Universal Clevis Pin is simply an off-the-shelf item that works for the job.
+A better, purpose-made pin can be easily made: 2x1/4" round rod.
-The purpose of this notch is to act as a detent for the *Stock Pin Retainer Pin*.
+Cut a small groove cut around the center to act as a detent for the *Stock Pin Retaining Pin*.
+This secures the pin in place.

+#### Stock Pin Retaining Pin
+I've used 3/32" music wire, 6D box nails, 2.5mm stainless wire.
+It just needs to be about that size and about 2" long.

+Drill out the hole in the *Stock_Backplate* to size, and hammer in your pin.
+Add superglue to the last bit before you hammer it all the way in.